 The string of pearls houseplant is one of the most popular indoor plants in homes around the world.
-What do you need to care for it?
+So what do you need to care for it?
 Read on to find out!

 All About String of Pearls